neoncrypto/fam_detailing/index.md

 <h2 id="attention-family-and-friends" style="font-size: 1.5em;">📢 Attention Family & Friends!</h2>

-Your favorite family/friends are launching a premium car detailing business and **we need your help**!
+Your **favorite** family/friends are launching a premium car detailing service and **we need your help**!

+To effectively launch our business we are offering <a href="#family-friends-service-pricing" title="Family and Friends Pricing">Family & Friends Promotional Pricing</a> for a **limited time**!

-Contribute to Sparkle Co.'s success and simultaneously help teach Alexa and Liam about hard work by <a href="#contact-us" title="contact us">booking an appointment</a> or <a href="#e-gift-cards" title="E-Gift Card Link">buying an E-Gift Card</a> and also take advantage of our <a href="#family-friends-service-pricing" title="Family and Friends Pricing">Family & Friends Promotional Pricing</a>!
+Contribute to Sparkle Co.'s success and simultaneously help to educate Alexa and Liam on valuable life skills by simply <a href="#contact-us" title="contact us">booking an appointment</a> or <a href="#e-gift-cards" title="E-Gift Card Link">buying an E-Gift Card</a> today!

-This pricing model is only **available for a limited time**!
+🎉 **Be part of the Sparkle Co. success story!**

 ---